sueszli/notionSnapshot/documentation/development diary.md

 This is a collection of notes and considerations that were made during the development of the project.
 <br><br>

-## Defining the problem
-The default HTML export tool in Notion.so does not keep the pages original styling and formatting.
-Providing an alternative HTML export tool that keeps the pages original styling and formatting would also enable people to ...

-- leave the Notion.so ecosystem by backing up their data.
-- use Notion.so as a CMS for their website (so they no longer need super.so, potion.so, etc.) - additionally the pages could also be immediately hosted on GitHub-Pages.

-We initially wanted to build a GUI such that non-technical users could use the tool.
-We decided to build a CLI tool instead because ...
-- it is easier to build and maintain
-- it is easier to integrate with other tools, that is, it is easier to build a GUI on top of a CLI tool than the other way around.

-Ideally the tool should be a standalone library that can be used by other developers to build their own tools.

-In short: This should be a simple CLI tool that converts Notion.so pages to HTML files (for developers).

-<br><br>

 ## Choosing a strategy